Rainault/qfg1-randomizer/README.md

 * Randomized items that were repeatable in the original game are now one-shot.
 For example, once you "get mushroom" at the mushroom ring, you can't "get mushroom" again.
 * The two Large Brass Key items have been split into separate items.
 The Kobold's key is called "Glowing Key", and the key to Fred's cave is called "Worn Key".
 * You no longer auto-lose for attempting to re-enter the brigand fortress after saving Elsa.
 This allows you to battle Toro even after you've completed the Elsa quest, or grab items from her desk if you forgot.
-* Press Ctrl-K or choose "Loc Check" under "Information" in the menu to view the status of every randomized item location and the status of the three major quests.
-Unchecked locations are highlighted in blue, and incomplete quests are highlighted in red.
-Checked locations and completed quests are grayed out.

 # Clarifications
 These rules aren't any different from the base game, but they deserve clarification in the context of a randomizer.